ankitabose97/Credit_Card_Analysis_Dasboard/README.md

   - Total 10K unique customers analyzed
   - Average Revenue per Customer: 5.49K
   - High-income groups generate a significantly larger share of total revenue
-  - Male customers are contributing more in revenue 31M, female 26M
+  - Male customers are contributing more in revenue, 31M, female 26M
-  - Blue & Silver credit card are contributing to 93% of overall WoW change:
+  - Blue & Silver credit cards are contributing to 93% of the overall WoW change:
   - Revenue increased by 28.8% in last week
 Revenue Drop Analysis